haxsaw/hikaru/docs/using-with-kubernetes.rst

 entirely in Hikaru objects.
 Hikaru also provides a way for the user to explicitly set the ``kubernetes.client.ApiClient`` instance to use when interacting with Kubernetes.

-To illustrate this, we'll start with a fully explicit verion and commented interaction and then show how you can pare it down based on defaults and environment.
+To illustrate this, we'll start with a fully explicit verion with commented interaction and then show how you can pare it down based on defaults.
 In this example, we'll create and delete a Pod using the K3s lightweight Kubernetes package.

 .. code:: python